Grants for Non-Capital Historic Preservation Projects

 Nonprofit organizations and local jurisdictions are eligible to apply for MHT Non-Capital grant funding.
 Nonprofit organizations must be in good standing with the State of Maryland Department of Assessments and Taxation, be qualified to do business in Maryland, and have the legal capacity and authority to incur obligations under the grant program.
 Organization status information can be obtained by contacting the State Department of Assessments and Taxation (SDAT) at 301 W. Preston Street, Baltimore, MD 21201, 410-767-1184, or through its website at dat.state.md.us.

 Grant Amounts and Matching Requirements

 Individual Non-Capital grant awards generally range from $5,000 to $75,000.
 The maximum Non-Capital grant award is $75,000.
-Applicants are encouraged to include itemized components, especially on large projects, as the total amount of the grant fund for FY2018 is only $200,000.
+Applicants are encouraged to include itemized components, especially on large projects.

 For grants to local jurisdictions, a dollar-for-dollar match is required of the grant recipient.
 This match may consist of cash, an equivalent dollar value of in-kind contributions, or a combination of both.
 In most cases, projects which provide an equivalent cash match will be given preference in selection for funding.
-For Fiscal Year 2018, nonprofit organizations are exempt from matching requirements.
-However, match is strongly recommended and the existence of matching funds will enhance the competitiveness of the application.
+Thus, match is strongly recommended; the existence of matching funds will enhance the competitiveness of the application.
 If awarded funding, applicants will be required to document all matching funds shown in the project budget.